-This Governance Framework is recorded in our Local Code of Governance, which is underpinned by the 7 principles of good governance as set out in the CIPFA / SOLACE publication 'Delivering Good Governance in Local Government Framework 2016'.
+This Governance Framework has been in place at the Council for the year ended 31 March 2022 and up to the date of approval of the statement of accounts.
+It is recorded in our Local Code of Governance, which was reviewed by our Audit & Corporate Governance Committee in January 2023.
+Our code is underpinned by the 7 principles of good governance as set out in the CIPFA / SOLACE publication 'Delivering Good Governance in Local Government Framework 2016'.
 The principles are: